shakedt/conceptCircle/readme.md

 3) Add a 'Reset' button that returns the piece back to its initial location
 4) Add a 'Randomize' button that places the piece at a random location
 5) Make sure that the piece never gets off the screen
-6) Make the motion of the piece smooth instead of jumpy
-7) When the page loads, get today's temperature from an API and set the piece's color according to the following ranges:
+6) When the page loads, get today's temperature from an API and set the piece's color according to the following ranges:
     - < 10 degrees: Blue
     - 11 - 20 degrees: Green
     - 21 - 30 degrees: Yellow